dev-razz/dev-razz.github.io/README.md

 # React Portfolio Project

-This is a personal portfolio website built using React.
+This is a personal portfolio website built using React adn Vite.
 It showcases my projects, skills, and experience.

 ## Features